MARGARET M. CLEMENTS, Ph.D

 Dr. McCarty has been an important role model for me.
 In working with her on the Carnegie Initiative on the Doctorate, we collaborated on a study that utilized mixed method analysis techniques in order to understand mentoring practices in doctoral education programs from the perspectives of students, faculty and administrators.
 Her leadership, her dedication and her involvement with promoting mentoring practices—especially for female, minority and international students—has been an important component of my development.

-Robert E. Stake, Director
+Robert E. Stake

 Center for Instructional Research